Splashed white: Minimal splashed whites

 The minimal expression of the splashed white pattern can include few or no white markings at all.
 When only minimal markings are present, other qualities can belie splashed white.
-Stars and snips may lopsided, off-center, or otherwise strangely placed.
+Stars and snips may be lopsided, off-center, or otherwise strangely placed.
 Blazes are usually blocky or straight-edged, and bottom-heavy.
 Splashed white blazes may also be crooked or skewed to one side.
 Sabinos with a bold blaze almost invariably have white on the lip or chin, and this is not the case for the facial white of a minimally marked splash; the upper lip typically remains colored.
 Leg markings in a minimally marked splashed white range from hind coronets to high-whites on all four, or marked hindlegs and unmarked forelegs.
 While sabino leg markings are often tapering with distal patches, the leg markings on a splashed white usually have crisp borders.

 The most reliable identifier of the splashed white pattern is one or more blue, or parti-colored eyes.